 Conference report The conference committee prepares a written conference report within approximately three weeks summarizing the discussion during the meeting, evaluating the professional development of the faculty member, and offering direction and guidance for continued professional growth and development.
 The conference report is shared with the untenured faculty member.
-If the untenured faculty member requires any clarification regarding the report, he/she may request it within two weeks from the members of the conference committee.
-Having received the report, and any requested clarifications, the faculty member signs the report to acknowledge that he/she has read it and the conference report along with a copy of the self-evaluation and curriculum vitae are sent by the Department Head to the Provost by May 1.
+If the untenured faculty member requires any clarification regarding the report, the untenured faculty member may request it within two weeks from the members of the conference committee.
+Having received the report, and any requested clarifications, the faculty member signs the report to acknowledge that the report has been read by the untenured faculty member.
+The conference report along with a copy of the self-evaluation and curriculum vitae are sent by the Department Head/Program Chair to the Provost by May 1.
 A copy of the signed conference report is provided to the untenured faculty member.
 [Added 10-37, Board, Oct.
 22, 2011, Rev. 11-9, 12-30]

-4.3.5.1.4 If the faculty member disagrees with the conference report, he/she may send a written response to the Department Head, with a copy to the Provost.
+4.3.5.1.4 If the faculty member disagrees with the conference report, the faculty member may send a written response to the Department Head/Program Chair, with a copy to the Provost.
 [Added 1987, Rev. 1995, 10-37, Board, Oct.
 22, 2011, 11-9]

-Following the conference meeting, the Department Head shares the signed conference report and any response to it by the untenured faculty member with the tenured members of the department.
+Following the conference meeting, the Department Head/Program Chair shares the signed conference report and any response to it by the untenured faculty member with the tenured members of the department/program.
 [Added 1987, Rev. 1995, 10-37, Board, Oct.
 22, 2011, 11-9]